kashaf955/CozyCorner/README.md

 E-commerce backend API built with Node.js, Express, and MongoDB.

-Progress so far covers the first part of the course (~4 of 16 hours): authentication, product CRUD, admin user management, and a clean MVC structure.

 ## Features

 - JWT authentication (register, login, logout) with HTTP-only cookies